amongus-pvp/ORACsolns/README.md

 | 1532 | Buildings | 100 |
 | 1537 | Tree Dash (C++) | 35 |
 | 1538 | Arrayser (C++) | 53.44 |

-# TODO

-Add links to problems in every file ✅ <br>
-Write editorials for one set at the minimum (2023 most likely) ❌<br>
-Finish all AIO problems and upload them (I have roughly 17 left to solve) ❌<br>